Abi-Liu/coding-challenge/README.md

 **Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input

-# Bug 2: Approve checkbox not working
+# DONE Bug 2: Approve checkbox not working

 **How to reproduce:**